Foodborne Pathogen Testing

 Accredited Excellence

-ISO/IEC 17025:2017 Accredited & FDA LAAF Recognized.
+ISO/IEC 17025:2017 and FDA LAAF recognized.
 Your microbiological results are legally defensible.

 Rapid Results